isabella232/apprenda-apigee-integration/README.md

 ### Developers

 The next thing you will need to do is create a developer in Apigee.
 The developer you make must have the same email address as a tenant in Apprenda which is authorized to use your app.
+This is how the authentication plugin will match the accounts between Apigee and Apprenda.

 To create a developer, select "Publish" and then "Developers" from the left menu and then click on the "+ Developer" button in the top right.
 Select a First Name, Last Name, Username and Email for your developer.
 Only the email needs to match your Apprenda tenant account.